moneppo/omniverse/static/media/README.503afbaa7245750ac072.md

 ### Basic Cards
 To start, the following set of rules are recommended for making cards.
-Remember that the way these cards present abilities, power, etc. it completely up to the creator of the card.
-Contestants can deplete essence by outsmarting, out-dancing, or even complimenting their opponent.
+Remember that the way these cards present abilities, power, etc. is completely up to the creator of the card.
+Contestants can deplete essence by outsmarting, out-dancing, or even out-complimenting their opponent.

 - Competitors can have either 30 Essence and 1 Honor, or 60 Essence and 2 Honor
 - Resource cards supply 1 Power per turn